Interested in downloading one of our Water Conservation Tips flyers? Click here: Water Conservation Tips Flyer

 - Turn off the faucet while brushing your teeth and shaving.

 - Adjust your watering schedule for each season.
 In fall, unless it’s very hot outside, you can reduce your watering time by half.
-By December, you can turn off your irrigation system completely.
+When it starts raining, you can turn off your irrigation system completely.

 - Check sprinkler heads, valves and drip emitters once a month.
 Make sure heads are aimed correctly (no matter how much you water it, concrete will not grow).